Close

 • Rear and front-facing selfie camera

-If your child outgrew those kid devices, this could be the best phone for teenagers to use until they prove they deserve a high-end device.
+If your child has outgrown those kid devices, this could be the best phone for teenagers to use until they prove they deserve a high-end device.
 Palm Phone is a miniature version of the Android smartphone.
 It’s light, and you can easily fit it in a pocket, but the 3.3-inch screen size still makes it useful.
 The phone is customizable, so teens can install social media, streaming, and any other apps.
 Most kids enjoy taking photos, and they will appreciate having two cameras.

 The Life Mode allows silencing all calls and notifications, which isn’t exactly a safety-promoting feature, but it’s convenient for the school.
 You can install the Findmykids app on the device to monitor the child’s location and improve their safety.